jxlarrea/ha-bt-proximity/README.md

     #install dependencies
     npm install
     ```
-10. Configure ha-bt-proximity:
+10. Configure the ha-bt-proximity script:
     ```
     nano index.js
     ```
-    Then edit the first few lines of the file:
+    Then edit the first few lines in the file with your own values:
     ```
     // MQTT Broker details